moderndive/moderndive/vignettes/paper.md

 ## Regression analysis using `moderndive`

 To address these questions, we've included three functions in the `moderndive` package that take a fitted model object as input and return the same information as `summary.lm()`, but output them in tidyverse-friendly format [@tidyverse2019].
-As we'll see later, while these three functions are merely wrappers to existing functions in the `broom` package for converting statistical objects into tidy tibbles, we modified them with the introductory statistics student in mind [@R-broom].
+As we'll see later, while these three functions are thin wrappers to existing functions in the `broom` package for converting statistical objects into tidy tibbles, we modified them with the introductory statistics student in mind [@R-broom].

 1. Get a tidy regression table **with confidence intervals**: